makandra/capybara-lockstep/README.md

 This test has four timing issues that may cause it to fail:

-1. We click on the *New tweet* button, but the the JS event handler to open the tweet form wasn't registered yet.
+1. We click on the *New tweet* button, but the JS event handler to open the tweet form hasn't been registered yet.
-2. We start filling in the form, but it wasn't loaded yet.
+2. We start filling in the form, but it hasn't been loaded yet.
 3. After sending the tweet we immediately navigate away, killing the form submission request that is still in flight.
 Hence the tweet will never appear in the next step.
-4. We look for the new tweet, but the timeline wasn't loaded yet.
+4. We look for the new tweet, but the timeline hasn't been loaded yet.

 [Capybara will retry](https://github.com/teamcapybara/capybara#asynchronous-javascript-ajax-and-friends) individual commands or expectations when they fail.\
 However, only issues **2** and **4** can be healed by retrying.